Mckay250/Social-App/README.md

 # Social-App

-Social app built on Django restframework.
+Social app built with django restframework.

 The app consists of the following functionalities: